OrderLab/OKLib/README.md

 ## Requirements

 * OS and JDK:
-  - Oathkeeper is developed and tested under **Ubuntu 18.04** and **JDK 8**.
+  - OKLib is developed and tested under **Ubuntu 18.04** and **JDK 8**.
   - Other systems and newer JDKs may also work.
 We tested a few functionalities on macOS Catalina (10.15.7) but the test is not complete.

 * Hardware:
-  - The basic workflow of Oathkeeper described in this README, which should satisfy the `Artifacts Functional` requirements, can be done in just one single node.
+  - The basic workflow of OKLib described in this README, which should satisfy the `Artifacts Functional` requirements, can be done in just one single node.
   - To reproduce the failures in our evaluated distributed systems and meet the `Results Reproduced` requirements, we recommend that you use a **cluster of 5 nodes**.

 * Git (>= 2.16.2, version control)